 Where Can I Get a Traveler’s Check?

 You can still buy traveler’s checks in the U.S. and other countries.
-In the U.S, companies that still issue travel checks include American Express, Visa, and AAA.
+In the U.S, companies that still issue travel checks include American Express and Visa.

 You can also purchase traveler’s checks online from the American Express website, but you will need to be registered with an account.
-In addition, Visa offers traveler’s checks at Citibank locations nationwide, as well as at several other banks.
+In addition, Visa offers traveler’s checks at many Chase and Citibank locations nationwide, as well as at several other banks.

 You may also be able to get traveler’s checks from your local bank.
 If your bank offers them, you may be able to get them for free.
-If you are buying them elsewhere, you will likely pay a 1% to 2% purchase fee.
+If you are buying them elsewhere, you will likely pay a 1% to 3% purchase fee, which could exceed the cost of using an ATM while traveling.

 Pros and Cons of Traveler’s Checks